Breakthrough change: understanding why and how workplaces make large improvements in OHS performance

 Objectives of the study

-- Determine how often breakthrough change (BTC) occurs in Ontario firms
+- To determine how often breakthrough change (BTC) occurs in Ontario firms

-- Identify and describe the critical success factors common across BTC firms
+- To identify and describe the critical success factors common across BTC firms

-- Develop and test a BTC conceptual model
+- To develop and test a BTC conceptual model

 Related scientific publications

 - Robson LS, Amick B, Moser C, Pagell M, Mansfield E, Shannon HS, Swift MB, Hogg-Johnson S, Cardoso S, South H. Important factors in common among organizations making large improvement in OHS performance: results of an exploratory multiple case study.
 Safety Science.
 2016;86:211-227. doi:10.1016/j.ssci.2016.02.023.